LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Exorcist's Eye.md

 She can also sense any spirit-related Manifestation Conditions in the area.\
 Finally, she can see the conduit of any spirit with the Reaching Manifestation, but cannot communicate across the Gauntlet.

-**+1 Reach:** The mage may shift her perceptions to see across the Gauntlet and into the Shadow (or into the physical world if she’s in the Shadow).
+**+1 [[Reach]]:** The mage may shift her perceptions to see across the Gauntlet and into the Shadow (or into the physical world if she’s in the Shadow).
 The spell is Withstood by the Gauntlet Strength.

 **Add [[Death]] • or [[Mind]] •:** These benefits extend to ghosts or Goetia, respectively